RasaHQ/rasa/docs/nlu/components.rst

 SpacyNLP
 ~~~~~~~~

-:Short: spacy language initializer
+:Short: spaCy language initializer
 :Outputs: nothing
 :Requires: nothing
 :Description:
     Initializes spacy structures.
-Every spacy component relies on this, hence this should be put at the beginning
+Every spaCy component relies on this, hence this should be put at the beginning
-    of every pipeline that uses any spacy components.
+    of every pipeline that uses any spaCy components.
 :Configuration:
     Language model, default will use the configured language.
-    If the spacy model to be used has a name that is different from the language tag (``"en"``, ``"de"``, etc.),
+    If the spaCy model to be used has a name that is different from the language tag (``"en"``, ``"de"``, etc.),
     the model name can be specified using this configuration variable.
 The name will be passed to ``spacy.load(name)``.

     .. code-block:: yaml